 - You must specify this time window to your CSM at the time they enable this feature for your account.

-- A prioritized segment may be used in multiple one-time or recurring campaigns in the draft state.
-It may also be used in one or more segment triggered campaigns
+- A prioritized segment can be used in multiple one-time or recurring campaigns in the draft state.
+It can also be used in one or more segment triggered campaigns.

 - Blueshift runs campaign prioritization on a daily basis.
 Any campaign that is not selected on a given day will not be queued for messaging the next day.
 Blueshift will do a fresh prioritization exercise the next day using the campaigns the user is eligible for that day.

 - Once the highest priority campaign has been selected for a user, the user will be messaged as per the criteria specified in the campaign trigger.
-So if the user does not meet the filter criteria, they will not be messaged.
-Thus it is possible that a user doesn't get any message on day even if they were eligible for a campaign that day.
+If the user does not meet the filter criteria, they will not be messaged.
+Thus it is possible that a user doesn't get any message on a day even if they were eligible for a campaign that day.